-Social Media Harm Lawsuits
+Social Media Addiction and Injuries Lawsuits and Settlements

 The lawsuits allege these companies knowingly built social media platforms using algorithms specifically designed to lure young people into a destructive addiction.
 Excessive exposure to the platforms has led kids and young adults to develop eating disorders, self-harm, and suicidal ideation.